-We know that you count on us every day to provide the energy you need while keeping bills as low as possible.
-And, no one wants to see the higher natural gas costs that are occurring nationwide.
+You count on us every day to provide the energy you need, while keeping bills as low as possible.

-We continue to manage costs by buying and storing natural gas when prices typically are lower, and generating electricity with the most efficient sources.
-We also want to partner with you to help you save.
+We work to manage costs throughout the year — including buying and storing natural gas when prices typically are lower and generating electricity with the most efficient sources.

-We offer programs and resources to help you manage your bill all year long.
+There are programs and resources available to help you manage your bill as well as your energy use.
 And if you’re having difficulty paying your bill, we have payment arrangements and energy assistance options.

 Save energy, stay comfortable and save money